FOIA Frequently Asked Questions

 You may request a waiver of fees.
 Under the FOIA fee waivers are limited to situations in which a requester can show that the disclosure of the requested information is in the public interest because it is likely to contribute significantly to public understanding of the operations and activities of the government and is not primarily in the commercial interest of the requester.
 Requests for fee waivers from individuals who are seeking records pertaining to themselves usually do not meet this standard.
 In addition, a requester's inability to pay fees is not a legal basis for granting a fee waiver.

 Once we have processed your request and any fee issues have been resolved, we will send you a written response and will usually include all documents that can be disclosed to you.
 The response letter will advise you of whether any information is being withheld pursuant to one or more of the nine exemptions to the FOIA.
 The letter might also include a notification that Congress provided special protection for three narrow categories of law enforcement records that are excluded from the FOIA and so are not part of the agency’s response.
+The provisions protecting those records are known as "exclusions."
+The first exclusion protects the existence of an ongoing criminal law enforcement investigation when the subject of the investigation is unaware that it is pending and disclosure could reasonably be expected to interfere with enforcement proceedings.
+The second exclusion is limited to criminal law enforcement agencies and protects the existence of informant records when the informant’s status has not been officially confirmed.
+The third exclusion is limited to the FBI and protects the existence of foreign intelligence or counterintelligence, or international terrorism records when the existence of such records is classified.
+Records falling within an exclusion are not subject to the requirements of the FOIA.
+So, when a component responds to your request it will limit its response to those records that are subject to the FOIA.
 If pages of information have been withheld in full, the component ordinarily will specify the number of pages being withheld or make a reasonable effort to estimate the volume of the withheld information.
 Where a page of a record is being withheld in part, the withheld portions of the page will ordinarily be specifically marked with the applicable exemptions.

 You may file an administrative appeal if you are not satisfied with our initial response.
 You will be advised of your right to file an administrative appeal in the component's response if it contains an adverse determination.
 All appeals must be made in writing and addressed to the Office of Information Policy.